PostHog/squeak/README.md

 # Build a community around your product with _Squeak!_ by PostHog.

-_Squeak!_ is a bespoke toolkit for fostering a community in-house.
+_Squeak!_ is a toolkit for fostering a community in-house.
 It helps make discussions, resources, and solutions more accessible to the right people.

 Learn more at [**squeak.posthog.com**](https://squeak.posthog.com) and star us to follow along.

+Want to try it without installing?
+There's a [**cloud version of Squeak!**](https://squeak.cloud/signup) too.

 ## Toolkit